OC Transpo digs into reserves, weighs layoffs to fill $50M hole | CBC News

 Fare freeze gets mixed reactions

-Menard proposed a fare freeze instead.
-That's expected to cost about $3.8 million.
+Menard proposed a fare freeze instead, expected to cost about $3.8 million in lost money.
 He moved a motion that would pay for it with a one per cent hike to the transit levy on property taxes.

 Coun.
 Jeff Leiper said he would support the proposal when it goes to a full meeting of council next month.
 He said it would mean about $8 on the average annual property tax bill.